-This Drainage Study for Sunset Cliffs Natural Park was completed to provide a drainage improvement plan and pipeline alignments suitable for scoping the detailed construction design activities.
-The challenge was to conceive a system that will convey large storm water runoff flows from up slope hardscaped developed areas across the natural parks while eliminating the severe erosion problems.
-The Drainage Study began with a blank canvas, enthusiastic volunteer drainage committee, engineering team and a genuine need for permanent drainage improvements to preserve the parks natural coastal resources.
-The final edition of the Drainage Study provides a layout, drainage inlet locations, pipeline route, pipeline sizes, and outlet locations for a complete drainage system designed to prevent damaging erosion from storm water flows traveling from upland improved areas across the park to the Pacific Ocean.
+This Drainage Study for Sunset Cliffs Natural Park was completed to provide a drainage improvement plan and pipeline alignments suitable as a basis for preparing detailed construction design activities.
+The challenge is to conceive a system that will convey large storm water runoff flows from up slope developed hardscaped areas across the natural park while eliminating or significantly reducing the severe erosion problems.
+The Drainage Study began with a blank canvas, an enthusiastic volunteer drainage committee, engineering team and a genuine need for permanent drainage improvements to preserve the parks natural coastal resources.
+The final edition of the Drainage Study provides a physical layout, with drainage inlet locations, pipeline route, pipeline sizes, and outlet locations for a complete drainage system designed to prevent damaging erosion from storm water flows traveling from upland improved areas across the park to the Pacific Ocean.